 There is a good range of cameras – from expensive and professional DSLR or mirrorless cameras to fun and spontaneous instant cameras.

 I know that gifting a professional camera isn’t for many people because of the budget, so getting an instant camera is a great option, especially for any expat who loves to capture moments with friends and decorate their room.

 If your friend is moving abroad alone, as I did, and she loves photography a tripod is going to be her best friend.

-I know how awkward it is asking people to take pictures, and if you do, you don’t always get the picture you imagine in your mind.
+I know how awkward it is to ask people to take pictures, and if you do, you don’t always get the picture you imagine in your mind.

-How many times have you ran out of battery and rushed home?
+How many times have you run out of battery and rushed home?
 I have so many.